nikzori/gidrolock_guides/Winner/ZigBee/README_en.md

 - Error code

 ## win.dev.js
 A version with the full list of the device DPs.
 See commented out areas inside the file for more info on commands.
+Adding new wireless sensors can be done by posting the value `16777216`.